Blecki/DCPUB/Binaries/techcompliant/common-video-protocol.md

 		program does not provide enough memory to record all modes the display is capable of, some modes may not be detected.

-	Up to C descriptors are written to memory begining at B. A descriptor is two words long.
-The first 10 bits describe the width of the display in pixels or cells.
-The next 10 bits describe the height.
-Five bits describe the number of bits per pixel.
-1 bit describes the type of mode, either pixel or cell.
-The final 6 bits are reserved for future expansion.
-The display modes must be written in order and are indexed from zero.
+	Up to 3 * C words will be written to memory begining at B.

 0x0005: Set display mode
-	B should contain the first word of the display mode descriptor to set.
+	CXY should contain the complete display mode descriptor to be set.
-	C should contain the second word.

-	The display mode determines the number of words needed for mapped memory.
-Use the memory map interrupt from the LEM spec to assign memory to the display device.
+	B will be set to an error code.
+Note that 0x000 is never used.
+		0x0001: Mode set.
+		0x0002: Mode not supported.

+	To see if you are dealing with an actual LEM device, set B to 0 and attempt to set a display mode.
+If B remains 0, the device is a legacy LEM1802.

+Lem interrupts and new uses:

+0: MEM_MAP_SCREEN
+	Usage is the same as LEM1802.
+1: MEM_MAP_FONT
+	Use to memory map glyph tables.
+2: MEM_MAP_PALETTE
+	Usage is the same as LEM1802.
+    If B is 0, the default palette is used instead.
+Default palette is only valid in mode 0 - Lem Compatible mode.
+3: SET_BORDER_COLOR
+	Only valid in mode 0 - Lem Compatible mode.